 God's Festivals/Appointed Times, in a nutshell

-YHWH (Yahweh) commanded Believers to keep and celebrate His seven Festivals/Appointed Times: Passover, Unleavened Bread, Firstfruits, Weeks, Trumpets, Day of Atonement, and Tabernacles (Leviticus 23).
+Our Creator, YHWH (Yahweh) commanded Believers to keep and celebrate seven yearly Festivals/Appointed Times.
+These include Passover, Unleavened Bread, Firstfruits, Weeks, Trumpets, Day of Atonement, and Tabernacles (Leviticus 23).
 Man has added some "traditional" celebrations such as Hanukkah which is preserved in the books of 1 Maccabees and 2 Maccabees; and Purim from the book of Esther, and more.
-Some of the more modern historical holidays include Israeli Independence Day, Holocaust
+Some of the more modern historical holidays include Israeli Independence Day and Holocaust Remembrance Day.

 ||Redemption/Sacrifice/Death of Messiah